Koha-Community/kohadocs/source/lists.rst

 -  'New list' will allow you to create another list

--  'Edit' will allow you to edit the description and permissions for this list
+-  'Edit' will allow you to edit the description and permissions for this list, or delete this list

+-  'Download list' will allow you to download the cart using one of 3 default formats or your :ref:`CSV Profiles`

 -  'Send list' will send the list to the email address you enter

--  'Download list' will allow you to download the cart using one of 3 default formats or your :ref:`CSV Profiles`

 -  'Print list' will present you with a printable version of the list

-Using the filters at the top of each column you can find specific items in your list.
+You can sort the columns by clicking on the column header.

 .. _merging-bibliographic-records-via-lists-label: